Installation

 export https_proxy='https://proxyServerAddress:proxyPort'

-To make this configuration permanent, you can set the proxy in system-wide configuration files or user-based files like /etc/bashrc, /etc/profile/, and /etc/profile.d/ based on your distribution.
+To make this configuration permanent, set the proxy in system-wide configuration files such as /etc/bashrc, /etc/profile, or files in /etc/profile.d/.

-Be sure you have access to these systems from the terminal:
+Be sure you can reach these endpoints from the terminal:

 install.mondoo.com Port 443/https